joshcanhelp/josh-to-11/input/symlinked/posts/2008-12-05-curing-underemployment-or-joshs-six-step-plan-to-a-great-resume-part-5-of-6.md

 ---
-title: "Curing Underemployment  (or) Josh’s Six Step Plan to a Great Resume (part 5 of 6)"
+title: Curing Underemployment  (or) Josh’s Six Step Plan to a Great Resume (part 5 of 6)
-excerpt: ""
+excerpt: 'You have a resume, you’re about 80% there.
+Now it’s time to bring it all together.'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["Professional Development"]
-featured_img:
 wpid: 459
+tags:
+  - Professional Development
+featured_img: null
 ---

 Yesterday, I went through the [fourth step in my resume-writing process, creating a rough draft](/curing-underemployment-or-joshs-six-step-plan-to-a-great-resume-part-4-of-6/).
 We’re in the home stretch!

 ## Step 5: “Final” draft time… buckle down

 OK, you have a resume, you’re about 80% there.
 Now it’s time to bring it all together.